daisy/ace/README.md

 ### Saving the reports on disk

-You can specify a directory where to store the JSON report along with a human-readable HTML report, with the `--outputdir` option.
+You can specify a directory where to store the JSON report along with a human-readable HTML report, with the `--outdir` option.
 For example:

 ```
-$ ace -o results ~/Documents/moby-dick.epub
+$ ace --outdir results ~/Documents/moby-dick.epub
 ```

 The above command will run the test rules and store both a JSON report (`report.json`) and an HTML report (`report.html`) under the `results` directory of your current working directory.